 There is a stark difference between virtual reality and augmented reality or VR and AR.
 Both are based on the use of related technologies to facilitate interactive computer-generated sensory or perceptual information and experiences.
 The two also utilize sensory feedback, such as auditory or visual cues, to provide users with an immersive experience within a computer-mediated reality.
 However, despite these similarities, virtual reality and augmented reality have different conceptual and operational frameworks, characteristics, and applications.

-VR vs. AR: What is the Difference Between Virtual Reality and Augmented Reality?
+VR vs AR: Understanding and Explaining the Difference Between Virtual Reality and Augmented Reality

-Virtual reality or VR provides an interactive computer-generated perceptual information and experience transpiring within a simulated environment.
-Hence, a person using a VR system or device is drawn to a new environment and exposed to perceptual information artificially simulated by a computer.
+A virtual reality or VR system is an interactive computer-generated perceptual information and experience that takes place within a simulated environment.
+Hence, when using a particular VR system or device, a person is brought to a new environment and exposed to artificially simulated perceptual information created by a computer.

-The difference between virtual reality and augmented reality is that the former replaces the real world with a simulated world while AR merely overlays the real world with computer-generated perceptual information.
-VR is a wholly immersive experience than AR because it allows users to interact it with a new virtual world or seemingly alternative reality.
+The difference between virtual reality and augmented reality is that the former replaces the real world with a simulated world while the latter overlays the real world with computer-generated perceptual information.
+VR offers a more immersive experience than AR because it allows users to interact with a new world and alternative reality.

 A Note on the Difference Between Virtual Reality and Augmented Reality, and the Arrival of Mixed Reality

-While there are those who classify mixed reality as a subset of augmented reality and thus, another type of virtual reality, there are those who argue for the strict usage of these terminologies and apparent differentiation among the three to avoid lexical confusion and allow easier communication with the public.
+There are those who consider mixed reality or MR as a subset of augmented reality and also a further implementation of virtual reality.
+There are also those who argue for the strict usage of these terminologies and apparent differentiation among the three to avoid lexical confusion and allow easier communication with the public.

-Remember that the difference between VR and AR is that the former immerses the users in a simulated or artificial environment while augmented reality places computer-generated perceptual information such as virtual objects and digital content onto the real world or the existing natural environment.
+Remember that the difference between VR and AR is that the former immerses the users in a simulated or artificial environment while the latter centers on overlaying or superimposing computer-generated perceptual information such as virtual objects and digital content onto the real world or the existing natural environment.